MobiFlight/MobiFlight-Connector/docs/architecture/virtual-button-events.md

   everywhere - including in the log, which would otherwise show the same physical HOLD/REPEAT once per bound config instead of once per distinct setting.

+  **REPEAT matches on the (HoldDelay, RepeatDelay) pair, not RepeatDelay alone.** Two configs on one button can share a `RepeatDelay` while differing in `HoldDelay` (e.g. a 300ms-hold and a 1000ms-hold binding both repeating every 200ms). `Tick()` tracked due repeats keyed on `RepeatDelay` alone, so once the 300ms binding started repeating, its REPEAT events - stamped only with `RepeatDelay` - would also match the 1000ms config, even though that config's own `HoldDelay` hadn't elapsed yet.
+  Fixed by keying `Tick()`'s due-repeat set on the full `ButtonTimings` pair, and stamping the raised REPEAT with both `RepeatDelay` (`SyntheticDelayMs`, as before) and the originating binding's `HoldDelay` (`InputEventArgs.SyntheticHoldDelayMs`, new) - `MatchesSyntheticDelay`'s REPEAT case now requires both to match.
+HOLD never had this problem - it already matches on its own unambiguous `HoldDelay` alone.

   This does widen `SyntheticButtonEventGenerator`'s internal state: a tracked button now holds one `HoldFired`/`LastHoldFire`/timings entry per distinct setting (not one canonical set for the whole button).